 Email is the default method of communication with applicants.
-To ensure that you receive timely notification regarding your application status, you must add your email address and telephone number in your online application.
-It is also recommended that you adjust any spam filters to ensure that you can receive emails from @sanjoseca.gov.
+To ensure that you receive timely notifications regarding your application status, you must add your email and phone number to your online application.
+We recommend that you adjust any spam filters to ensure that you can receive emails from "@sanjoseca.gov."

 Step #1: Minimum Qualifications

 Recruit applicants must meet the following minimum requirements by the application cut-off date:

 - 18 years old at the time of application

 - High school diploma, G.E.D. certificate, or California Proficiency Certificate